 - 1 and 1/2 cups unsalted butter, softened*

 - 5 and 1/2 cups confectioners' sugar, sifted

 - 1 tablespoon vanilla extract

-In a stand mixer fitted with a paddle attachment or with an electric hand mixer, beat the butter on medium-high speed until smooth.
-Add the cream, vanilla, and salt.
-Continue to beat until incorporated.
+- In the bowl of a stand mixer fitted with the paddle attachment or a large mixing bowl with a handheld electric mixer, beat the butter on medium-high speed until creamy and pale in color, about 5 minutes.